fcabecciaw/cpsa-example/README.md

 <!--

+This material is adapted from tutorial material originally authored by:

+Author: Daniele Bagni, AMD/Xilinx Inc.

+Original copyright:
 Copyright © 2023 Advanced Micro Devices, Inc. All rights reserved.

+License:
 SPDX-License-Identifier: MIT

-Author: Daniele Bagni, AMD/Xilinx Inc
+Adaptation:
+Adapted by Fabio Cabeccia for educational use in the Cyber-Physical System Architectures course.

+Modifications include reorganization and simplification.

 -->

 <!-- <table class="sphinxhide" width="100%">
  <tr width="100%">